Teaching Mathematics with Technology

 Each student will develop a technology activity designed to introduce a mathematics topic from the Common Core State Standards-Math.
-This activity will include two parts: in-class teaching and a screencast.
+This activity will include two parts, a screencast followed by in-class teaching.

 Attendance A record of attendance will be periodically collected.
 This is done to maintain accurate class rosters and to assess the impact of attendance on student achievement.
 Poor attendance may impact group activities.